 Whilst it lacks any thirty-two foot stop, nevertheless the instrument is capable of a wide range of tonal effects.

-A CD of the organ, played by the Organist, Sean Tucker, is available from the Minster shop.
+A CD of the organ, played by Sean Tucker is available from the Minster shop.

 Photos of organ on this page copyright Sean Tucker